dynamsoft-docs/code-parser-docs-mobile/programming/ios/user-guide/getting-started.md

 1. Select the device that you want to run your app on.
 2. Run the project, then your app will be installed on your device.

->Note:
->
->- You can get the source code of the HelloWord app from the following link
->- View the entire Swift source code from [HelloWorld sample](https://github.com/Dynamsoft/code-parser-mobile-samples/blob/main/ios/HelloWorld/)